Appian Corporation: French Energy Operator GRDF Enlists Appian's Low-code Platform for Enterprise-wide Deployment

 "GRDF understands the value of using low-code development in central IT to accelerate digital transformation," says Paul Maguire, Vice President of Europe at Appian.
 "The energy sector carries significant technical debt in terms of legacy systems and architectures.
 GRDF is showing the industry a better path forward, and Appian is proud to be part of that."

-For more information on Appian and its work with GRDF, click here (http://www.appian.com/bpm-software/platform-as-a-service/).
+For more information on Appian and its work with GRDF, click here.

-Appian provides a leading low-code software development platform that enables organizations to rapidly develop powerful and unique applications.
+About Appian Appian provides a leading low-code software development platform that enables organizations to rapidly develop powerful and unique applications.
 The applications created on Appian's platform help companies drive digital transformation and competitive differentiation.
-For more information, visit www.appian.com (http://www.appian.com/).
+For more information, visit www.appian.com.

 To this purpose, and in accordance with its public service missions, GRDF designs, builds, operates, maintains and develops the largest distribution network in Europe (198,886 kms).
 This network reaches more than 9,500 municipalities and guarantees the safety for people and goods as well as a good quality of distribution.